thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 [(why we're using .checked)](https://jsperf.com/prop-vs-ischecked/5)

+#### 💪 Exercise
+Load your favorite cereal form in the browser.
+Use JavaScript to access the different form inputs in the browser console.

 ### When to access values

 Now that we know how to access values, we need to know when to access them.
 If we were to use the above code when the page loads, we would only see blank or placeholder values.
 Why?
 Because we need to wait to check these until the user tries to submit the form, or until the user is done filling out the field.

-**submit event**
+**`submit` event**

-In order to check the form when the user hits the "I'm finished filling out this form button", we need to listen for the "submit" action on the form. *Remember, we need to select the form, not the submit button.* This is for when you want to validate the entire form at once.
+In order to check the form when the user hits the "I'm finished filling out this form button", we need to listen for the `submit` action on the form. *Remember, we need to select the form, not the submit button.* This is for when you want to validate the entire form at once.

 ```javascript
 var myForm = document.getElementById('myForm');